This post was most recently updated on December 12th, 2022.3 min read.

 When you have an “Enterprise Application” in your Azure AD, you can quite easily access its properties from the Azure Portal.
 However, if you want to find out the number of users using the app, that’s not as straightforward.

 Even for less popular apps, you’ll have to be using the right Azure AD instance (there are usually multiple Azure AD instances/directories associated with your Office 365 subscription!) and have permission to access the Azure portal.
 If you’re using the app to access data in SharePoint Online, see this page on how to access the right Azure AD instance.

 For more popular apps (with more than a hundred users), Azure AD will just show “100+” as the user count.
 It appears you cannot get the actual user count by using the Azure Portal web UI.
 An interesting solution by Microsoft, that’s for sure!

-Solution: Use PowerShell to get Azure AD user count for a Service Principal
+Solution: Use PowerShell to get Azure AD user count for the application’s Service Principal

 You can luckily achieve this pretty easily with PowerShell!
 I have a couple of different scripted approaches to show you.